 Tony Fraser, Managing Director Airbus Australia Pacific

-The WA State Government has been working with Airbus since February this year to support the implementation of Airbus Defence and Space's HAPS program to establish the site development at Wyndham Airport.
+The Western Australian Government has been working with Airbus since February this year to support the implementation of Airbus Defence and Space's HAPS program to establish the site development at Wyndham Airport.

 "From my meeting with the company in March, I was very impressed with the proposal and Airbus' international reputation.
 The technically advanced nature of the project will also help build Western Australia's profile in the aerospace, defence and innovation spaces," said WA's Premier Mark McGowan.